 SMU Completing 37th Season In Historic Venue; $47 Million Renovation Moves In To Main Arena On March 4

-Lisa Dark, a 1991 SMU graduate, is entering her 23rd season as the associate head coach at her alma mater.
+Lisa Dark, a 1991 SMU graduate, is in her 24th season as the associate head coach at her alma mater.
 Dark is responsible for the development of post players and also is involved heavily in recruiting, scheduling and opponent scouting.

 During the 1998-99 season, SMU achieved a first for the program - a Western Athletic Conference tournament championship.
 SMU defeated fourth-ranked Colorado State to win the league tournament and earn its first automatic berth to the NCAA Tournament.